Cluster Forests: Abstract

 \section{Abstract}

-Inspired by Random Forests (RF) in the context of classification, we propose a new clustering ensemble method---Cluster Forests (CF).
+With inspiration from Random Forests (RF) in the context of classification, a new clustering ensemble method---Cluster Forests (CF) is proposed.
 Geometrically, CF randomly probes a high-dimensional data cloud to obtain ``good local clusterings" and then aggregates via spectral clustering to obtain cluster assignments for the whole dataset.
-The search for good local clusterings is guided by a cluster quality measure $\kappa$.
+The search for good local clusterings is guided by a cluster quality measure kappa.
 CF progressively improves each local clustering in a fashion that resembles the tree growth in RF.
 Empirical studies on several real-world datasets under two different performance metrics show that CF compares favorably to its competitors.
-Theoretical analysis shows that the $\kappa$ criterion is shown to grow each local clustering in a desirable way---it is ``noise-resistant.''
+Theoretical analysis reveals that the kappa measure makes it possible to grow the local clustering in a desirable way---it is ``noise-resistant''.
 A closed-form expression is obtained for the mis-clustering rate of spectral clustering under a perturbation model, which yields new insights into some aspects of spectral clustering.